inversion-api/inversion-engine/README.md

  * Smart pagination and ordering with a consistent document envelope.
  * Powerful Resource Query Language (RQL) lets you select the exact resources you are looking for.
  * For complex nested document PUT/POSTS, all resources are "upserted" with new or updated foreign key dependencies updated first and relationships resolved automatically.
 You can compose a rich client side JSON model mixing existing and new resources and PUT/POST the entire object in one request.
- * SQL Injection proof through the use of prepared statements instead of dynamic sql.
+ * SQL Injection proof through the use of prepared statements instead of dynamic SQL.
  * Permission and role based declarative security model.
  * Always CORS cross site enabled.
  * Expose multiple back ends databases in a single API.
  * Designed to support single and multi-tenant API usage patterns.
  * "Explain" mode shows you exactly what the back end is doing including all SQL statements run.
  * Configured via drop dead simple properties files or directly in Java code.
+ * If you are a Java / Spring Boot developer, Inversion can work natively within your Spring Boot application to add extensive capabilities but not interfering with custom Spring Boot code or configuration.